-- 1. Develop point of service access for Applicants close to the area of resident, i.e. Precinct 2 and Precinct 3. - 2.
-Continue to have applications mailed in or dropped off in order to maintain efficiency in our application process and keep minimal office traffic and backlog, if any. - 3.
+- 1. Continue to have applications mailed in or dropped off in order to maintain efficiency in our application process and keep minimal office traffic and backlog, if any. - 2.
 Through present software, provide a more effective means of qualifying and disqualifying county residents for the program.